 Ans.
 All the candidates will start the test at the same time.
 A candidate is not allowed to leave the seat even if the test gets completed before time.
 This is mainly because the ‘Submit’ button is enabled only after the completion of the allotted/test time.

-Candidates are not allowed to re-enter the hall if they leave once.
+If the candidate leaves the hall once, he cannot re-enter.
 In such a situation, the test becomes incomplete for the candidate.

 Use the mouse to mark answers.
 Touching the keyboard can lock the terminal.